 David Flees From King Saul To Ein Gedi

-Ein Gedi National Park today is a beautiful Oasis in the midst of the Judean Desert.
-And one of the most dramatic moments in the Bible took place right here.
+Ein Gedi National Park today is a beautiful Oasis amid the Judean Desert.
+And one of the Bible’s most dramatic moments occurred right here.
 The biblical accounts of Saul’s life are found in the Book of Samuel.
 And we will pick it up from the moment that David comes into the story.
 So after Samuel tells Saul that God has rejected him as king, David enters the story.
 From this point on Saul’s story is largely the account of his increasingly troubled relationship with David.

 David & Goliath